Diagnostics for a fitted causal model

 Balance (IPW and matching)

-If the cobalt package is installed, balance is computed via cobalt::bal.tab() on the internal weightit or matchit object.
-This provides standardised mean differences (SMD), variance ratios, and KS statistics before and after adjustment.
+If the cobalt package is installed, balance is computed via cobalt::bal.tab() on the propensity formula or matchit object.
+This provides standardised mean differences (SMD), variance ratios, and KS statistics.
 If cobalt is not installed, a simpler data.table-based SMD comparison is returned.
+Balance is the unadjusted SMD across treatment groups; post-weighting balance under specific interventions or estimands is not computed.

 Weight distribution (IPW only)